What is your federal ID #?

 How do exams get developed in new courses or few new ways of doing regular courses?

-The Institute is always looking at what people are doing in the chemistry classroom to determine if new exams might be needed.
+The Examinations Institute is always looking at what people are doing in the chemistry classroom to determine if new exams might be needed.
 You can always contact our Director, Kristen Murphy (firstname.lastname@example.org), or Associate Director, Jeffrey Raker (email@example.com), if you want to discuss an idea about a new exam that needs to be developed.
 One key consideration is whether a course for which an exam might be developed is treated in a standard way or not.
 For example, we do not have an exam for a one-semester survey of Organic Chemistry largely because whenever a committee is assembled to investigate the possibility, it becomes quickly apparent that most people choose to teach different things in that course.
 With no standard content coverage, it is not feasible to build a standardized test

 Do we have to use ACS Exams to get program approval from the ACS?

-No. The approval process for chemistry programs is run by the Committee on Professional Training (CPT) of the ACS Education Office and is not affiliated with the Exams Institute (which is an activity of the Division of Chemical Education).
-The Institute does communicate with CPT and is working to improve assessment tools in ways that will help departments who are looking to establish the learning outcomes they propose to CPT are being met
+No. The approval process for chemistry programs is run by the Committee on Professional Training (CPT) of the ACS Education Office and is not affiliated with the Examinations Institute (which is an activity of the Division of Chemical Education).
+The Examinations Institute does communicate with CPT and is working to improve assessment tools in ways that will help departments who are looking to establish the learning outcomes they propose to CPT are being met

 How do I know how my students compare when national norms are not yet posted?

 We have an online, interactive site (click here) that can provide some information about how your students compare with others around the U.S. You identify the exam you are using, input numbers of students for each score, and the system will calculate basic statistics from your school, along with the current sample of student performances from other schools.
 Plus, there is a graph showing national distribution compared to your school distribution.
-You will be contacted by a member of the Institute staff to verify that you entered scores and then your school’s scores will be added to the growing national sample
+You will be contacted by a member of the Examinations Institute staff to verify that you entered scores and then your school’s scores will be added to the growing national sample.